vrk/sheets-service/README.md

+# sheets-service: Google Sheets Service Account CLI
-# Create/Share/Delete Google Sheets owned by a Google Service Account
+Create, view, share and delete Google Sheets owned by your Google Service Account through this command-line tool

 ## The Problem
 Google Sheets API is a little silly.
 It is designed so that it is easy to do the following: